-Monitoring cache stats using OpenTelemetry Metrics
+Monitoring cache stats using OpenTelemetry Go Metrics

 This article explains how to use opentelemetry-go Metrics API to collect metrics, for example, go-redis/cache stats.